Hackhard/Fetcher/README.md

 # Fetcher

+## The scripts and data in here are kept here for ananlysis and experimental purpose.

-There are currently 2 versions of the code :
+As of now there are currently 2 versions of the code and many more to be added later :

 **- Version 1.0 :**